iOS SDK Overview

 - Getting started -- initialize the SDK, configure it, and handle opt-in/out.

-- Contact management -- identify users, update properties, track events.
+- Contact management -- identify users, update properties, and track events.

-- In-app messaging -- foreground toaster-style messages and email collection.
+- In-app messaging -- foreground, opt-in-free, SDK-rendered messages with optional email collection.

-- App inbox -- persistent, queryable message store.
+- App inbox -- a persistent, queryable store of messages delivered to the user.

 - API reference -- feature-grouped index of every public type.